 It’s generally recommended to have an emergency fund that can cover your living expenses for three to six months.
-One of your New Year’s resolutions could be smaller goals that put you on the right track to build your ideal emergency fund.
+But you could start with smaller goals that put you on the right track to build your ideal emergency fund.

 3. Try a budgeting app.

 A budgeting app can help you stay on budget by conveniently tracking your income and expenses.
 If you’re a numbers person, consider a spreadsheet software like Tiller Money.
 But if you prefer to automate budgeting as much as possible, an app like EveryDollar or You Need a Budget (YNAB) may be a better fit.

 These apps help you identify your monthly expenses, debts, spending and savings to develop a plan that fits your income, goals and lifestyle.